aoraki/WeatherAPI/README.md

 * **statType** : Must be present.
 The statistic type should be one of the 4 enumerated statistic types (AVG, MIN, MAX, SUM).
 If it's a junk value the API will return a 400.
 * **sensorIds** : Can be used to specify specific sensors to query data for.
 If the sensor ids are junk values (eg. non numerical) the API will return with a 400 Bad Request.
 If the sensorIds field is not provided, then the searchAllSensors flag must be provided (see below), otherwise a 400 bad request will ensue.
 * **searchAllSensors** : This flag can be provided (with a value set to true) to stipulate that you want to query data over all sensors.
 If both sensorIds and searchAllSensors is present in the payload, the searchAllSensors field will take precedence.
 * **startDate** and **endDate** : The format of both date fields is "**yyyy-MM-dd**".
 Can be provided to specify a date range to perform the search across.  startDate must be before or on the same day as endDate.  endDate cannot be a date in the future.
-If you provide either one of the fields you must provide the other, otherwise a 400 Bad Request will occur.  startDate and endDate is inclusive, eg. if you provide a startDate of 2023-06-01 and an endDate of 2023-06-10 the server will assume the following in the back end;
+If you provide either one of the fields you must provide the other, otherwise a 400 Bad Request will occur.  startDate and endDate is inclusive, the API will ensure the startDate is lower bounded and the endDate is upper bounded in terms of the hours/mins/seconds value of the date.

+eg. If you provide a startDate of "2023-06-01" and an endDate of "2023-06-10" the server will assume the following in the back end;
 ```
 startDate : 2023-06-01 00:00:00
 endDate : 2023-06-11 00:00:00
 ```
-**Alternatively you can leave out both date fields, and if you do so the server will perform the query assuming that the data range is the current day.
-This is probably the best way to test the API as when it starts up there won't be any historical data to work with.**
+Alternatively you can leave out both date fields, and if you do so the server will perform the query assuming that the data range is the current day.
 #### Sample Response
 ```
 POST http://localhost:8080/v1/weather/stats